umarhassan-mitodl/6.370-january-iap-2013/content/pages/syllabus.md

 Course Requirements
 -------------------

-To compete, individuals must sign up through the [Battlecode website](https://www.battlecode.org/), be on a team (even if it consists of only one person), and upload his/her resume.
+To compete, individuals must sign up through the {{% resource_link "e7021506-99f5-495a-9f4e-810b11fcc5cd" "Battlecode website" %}}, be on a team (even if it consists of only one person), and upload his/her resume.
 Non-MIT students are welcome to participate, but you must be a current MIT student to be eligible for prizes and competing in the final tournament.

 Teams must have one to four people, but can be a mix of MIT and non-MIT students.

 Experience in programming definitely helps in the competition, but everyone has to start somewhere.
-The supported programming languages are [Java](http://www.oracle.com/technetwork/java/index.html) and [Scala](http://www.scala-lang.org/).
+The supported programming languages are {{% resource_link "0004be52-bc13-4f80-b88e-3cbc7c8f99d2" "Java" %}} and {{% resource_link "d15e5141-46da-4564-b35f-050634045d06" "Scala" %}}.

 Grading
 -------